 Mercer is a wholly-owned subsidiary of Marsh & McLennan Companies ("MMC").
 In 2018, MMC and its affiliates (excluding Mercer) provided certain services to us and our affiliates unrelated to executive and Non-Employee Director compensation, primarily insurance brokerage and other professional services.
 For these services, MMC and its affiliates received compensation totaling approximately \$1.6 million, excluding insurance premiums that are paid through MMC to insurance carriers on behalf of us and our affiliates.
 These non-compensation-related services and fees are not subject to the Compensation Committee's review or approval.
-The Mercer consultants providing services to the Compensation Committee and the Company do not market or sell to us, nor do they receive incentive or other compensation based on, these non-compensation-related services.
+The Mercer consultants providing services to the Compensation Dased on, these non-compensation-related services or other compensation based on, these non-compensation-related services.